bdebicki/family-signals/README.md

 - `lint` - lint source files and tests,
 - `prettier` - reformat files,
 - `test` - run tests,
-- `test:watch` - interactive watch mode to automatically re-run tests
+- `test:watch` - interactive watch mode to automatically re-run tests,
+- `tool:auth-calendar` - authenticate the calendar,
+- `tool:is-bulb` - check does the signalisation bulb is turned on,
+- `tool:name-bulb` - set up name of the signalisation bulb

 ## How to start
 0. copy .env.template to .env file